codemike13/pull-collaboration/README.md

 THe woodchuck could chuck wood if wood could chuck from the woodchuck chucking.

 7. How many bears would have hair if they care for stylish looks?

+All bears have hair... but if they didnt, I would imagine they all would. have you googled a pic of a hairless bear?
+Terrifying.

+8. whats the top speed youve done on the road?